 Dr Elisabeth Ehler, Prof Cathy Shanahan

-This project aims to establish the signaling mechanisms involved in cross-talk between the nuclear lamina and the actin cytoskeleton in cardiomyocytes by charting the expression levels of the "formin-ome" in healthy and failing human heart using RT-PCR with established primer sets.
-This will be compared with results from primary neonatal rat cardiomyocytes seeded on substrates with different mechanical stiffness and correlated with the expression levels of lamin A in the different conditions.
-Selected formin proteins that appear to be most dramatically affected will then be studied more closely for their subcellular localisation in cardiomyocytes and subsequently be analysed by gain of function (overexpression of epitope tagged constitutively active constructs) and loss of function (RNAi knockdown) experiments in primary cultures of neonatal rat cardiomyocytes.
+The mechanical environment of a cell impacts on its cytoskeleton and nucleoskeleton, leading to transcriptional activation and changes in cell morphology.
+In the failing heart cardiomyocytes respond to the different mechanical environment caused by an increase in extracellular matrix.
+We want to shed light on the mechanisms of response by investigating the signaling mechanisms involved in cross-talk between the actin cytoskeleton and the nuclear lamina in cardiomyocytes by charting the expression levels of the "formin-ome" in healthy and failing human heart.
+Formins are well known regulators of the actin cytoskeleton and their role in different diseases is only beginning to be understood.
+Initially we will establish the formin family members that are most responsive to altered mechanical environments in the heart.
+Selected formins will then be analysed by gain of function (overexpression of epitope tagged constitutively active constructs) and loss of function (RNAi knockdown) experiments in primary cultures of neonatal rat cardiomyocytes.
 Formin expression will also be analysed in animal models of heart failure induced by nuclear lamina disruption and in the muscle Lim protein (MLP) knockout mouse, the first genetically modified animal model for dilated cardiomyopathy.
-The project will give the student an excellent insight into the cyto- and nucleocytoskeleton of cardiomyocytes and into experimental techniques such as biochemistry, molecular biology, mechanobiology, immunofluorescence & confocal microscopy, and cell culture.
+The project will give the student an excellent insight into the cyto- and nucleoskeleton of cardiomyocytes and into cutting edge experimental techniques such as molecular biology, mechanobiology, immunofluorescence, confocal microscopy and cell biology.

 Iskratsch, T., S. Lange, J. Dwyer, A.L.
 Kho, C. dos Remedios and E. Ehler (2010): Formin follows function: a muscle-specific isoform of FHOD3 is regulated by CK2 phosphorylation amd promotes myofibril maintenance.
 J. Cell Biol.
 191, 1159-1172.